gonzarth/gonzarth/README.md

 💬  You can follow me on twitter <a href="https://twitter.com/gonzarth">@gonzarth</a>.

-Despite loving my job as a data scientist, I also love to do software engineering with Ruby & Rails.
-For machine learning and statistical analysis stuff I use Python, and for deployment I end up relying on AWS.
+I worki with Python and R for machine learning models, artificial intelligence algorithms and statistical analysis on a daily basis.
+I also do REST API development and cloud deployment on AWS.